wirebits/PicoWQuack/README.md

 - Means circuit python is successfully flashed in the Raspberry Pi Pico W.
 5. Open `CIRCUITPY`.
 - There are two important things in it : `lib` folder and `code.py` file.
-6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/download/20240301/adafruit-circuitpython-bundle-8.x-mpy-20240301.zip).
+6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
+7. Download the ZIP file according to latest circuit python `uf2` file version.
-7. Extarct the ZIP file.
+8. Extract the ZIP file.
-8. Copy `adafruit_hid` and `adafruit_httpserver` folders in the `lib` folder of `CIRCUITPY`.
+9. Copy `adafruit_hid` and `adafruit_httpserver` folders in the `lib` folder of `CIRCUITPY`.
-9. Done!
+10. Done!
 Now, Raspberry Pi Pico W is ready to use as a Wifi Duck.

 # Mnemonic Table
 <table>